peejaywk/FourFifthsJazz/README.md

 One solution [posted here](https://www.w3schools.com/howto/howto_css_parallax.asp) was to disable parallax scrolling for all tablets and phones.
 As I couldn't find another solution for this that would enable me to have parallax scrolling on iOS devices I opted to implement this media query.
 If another solution presents itself in the future then this will be implemented to keep the site consistent across all platforms.

+### Home Page
+Could not get the background image to scale correctly on mobile devices - at a certain point when reducing the screen size the image would stop scaling down and this produced a zoomed in effect on mobile devices.

 ### About Page
 Navbar was scrolling instead of being fixed at the top of the screen.
 Added the missing 'fixed-top' to nav element - this fixed the problem.